Oil hits two-year high on OPEC+ discipline, demand hopes

 “The fifth round of negotiations will heat up next week and that should keep oil prices supported as Tehran will stick to their red lines for restoring the nuclear deal.”

-Meanwhile, U.S. crude output is likely to grow more slowly than previously expected as shale producers have added only a limited number of extra rigs and production, opting to push for higher prices and profits instead.
-Baker Hughes’ weekly rig count is due at about 1 p.m.
-[RIG/U]
+Meanwhile, U.S. crude output is likely to grow more slowly than expected as shale producers have added only a limited number of extra rigs to boost production, opting to push for higher prices and profits instead.

 While rising demand and the fast pace of vaccinations in countries such as the United States have boosted oil, a slower inoculation rollout and high infections in the likes of Brazil and India are hitting demand in high-growth oil markets.